Xiaoran0529/9105group/README.md

-# 9105group
+# 9103 TUT1 groupC

 // This is our group project
+// Individual works are in branches named with each member's name.
 <<<<<<< HEAD

 =======

+// Ash Yang -> Audio

+// Risheng Liu -> Time-based

 // Xiaoran Liu -> Perlin Noise

-//Ash Yang -> Audio

-//Yining Wu -> User Input
+// Yining Wu -> User Input